YottaDB/YDBDoc/GTMAdminOps/man.rst

 Conventions Used in this Manual
 -------------------------------

 Use YottaDB with any UNIX shell as long as environment variables and scripts are consistently created for that shell.
 In this manual, UNIX examples are validated on Ubuntu Linux (Ubuntu Linux uses dash for /bin/sh).
-Examples in later chapters assume that an environment has been set up as described in the chapters Chapter 2: “Installing YottaDB” and Chapter 3: “Basic Operations”.
+Examples in later chapters assume that an environment has been set up as described in the chapters `Chapter 2: “Installing YottaDB” <https://docs.yottadb.com/AdminOpsGuide/installydb.html>`_ and `Chapter 3: “Basic Operations” <https://docs.yottadb.com/AdminOpsGuide/basicops.html>`_.

 We have made a conscientious effort to present intuitive examples and related error messages that appear if a user tries those examples.
 However, due to environment and shell differences, you may occasionally obtain different results (although the differences should be relatively minor).
 Therefore, it is suggested that you try the examples in a database environment that does not contain any valued information.